Leases

 Facility leases

 The Company leases its corporate headquarters and primary research and development facility located in Vancouver, Washington in a 77,974 square foot facility that includes general administrative office and laboratory space.
-The corporate headquarters lease commenced in December 2020 and ends in April 2028, with an option to renew the lease for an additional five-year term, at then-current market rates.
+The corporate headquarters lease initially commenced in December 2020, amended in 2021, and ends in April 2028, with an option to renew the lease for an additional five-year term, at then-current market rates.
 As part of the lease agreement, the lessor provided tenant incentives in the amount of $3.1 million.
-The Company has a one-time option to terminate the lease after five years.
 For the Company’s facility lease agreement, the Company is responsible for taxes, insurance and maintenance costs.
+The Company is party to certain short-term leases having a term of twelve months or less at the commencement date.

 The components of lease expense are as follows (in thousands):